DiffCut: Catalyzing Zero-Shot Semantic Segmentation with Diffusion Features and Recursive Normalized Cut: Visual Encoders KMeans Comparison

 \section{Visual Encoders KMeans Comparison}

 To evaluate the potential of vision encoders for zero-shot segmentation, we compare their clustering performance with a simple KMeans algorithm.
-For selected vision encoders, features are extracted from the last layer and clustered with KMeans whose hyperparameter $\bm{K}$ is either determined by the ground-truth ($\bm{K}^{*}$) for each image, or fixed across the dataset.
-We compute the mIoU with respect to the ground truth masks using the Hungarian matching algorithm \cite{Kuhn1955TheHM}. \cref{table:kmeans_vision_encoders} shows that the diffusion encoder (\textbf{SSD-1B}) significantly outperforms all other vision encoders on Pascal VOC (20 classes and no background), COCO-Stuff-27 and Cityscapes.
-This further confirms that the diffusion features are a good candidate for localizing and segmenting objects.
+For selected vision encoders, features are extracted from the last layer.
+The hyperparameter $\bm{K}$ is either determined by the ground-truth ($\bm{K}^{*}$) for each image, or fixed across the dataset.
+We compute the mIoU with respect to the ground truth masks using the Hungarian matching algorithm \cite{Kuhn1955TheHM}. \cref{table:kmeans_vision_encoders} shows that the diffusion UNet encoder (\textbf{SSD-1B}) significantly outperforms other vision encoders on Pascal VOC (20 classes and no background), COCO-Stuff-27 and Cityscapes.
+This confirms that diffusion features are well-suited for localizing and segmenting objects.
 Interestingly, unsupervised models such as DINOv2 are better than CLIP models, suggesting that text-aligned features does not contain accurate localization features.